TheMTtakeover/goat-rulings/README.md

 https://retro-rulings.com/

 **Rulings for past Yu-Gi-Oh!
 Formats**
-Currently hosting Goat Format rulings and working on addming Ruler/Fire-Water/Vegas Rulings Help is always appreciated feel free to drop missing rulings either by opening an issue or pull request
+Currently hosting Goat Format rulings and working on adding Ruler/Fire-Water/Vegas Rulings.
+Help is always appreciated feel free to drop missing rulings either by opening an issue or pull request

 ## Environment